 Note: A given feature may not be implemented on all PACSystems CPUs.
-To determine whether a feature is available on a given CPU model and firmware version, please refer to the Important Product Information (IPI) document provided with the CPU.
+To determine whether a feature is available on a given CPU model and firmware version, please refer to the Important Product Information (IPI) document provided for the CPU version that you are using.